openmrs/openmrs-book-developer-manual/README.md

 As with much of free and open source software, what you're reading is a **"living" and evolving resource!** This book was initially created over just 3 days during the 2013 [Google Summer of Code](https://summerofcode.withgoogle.com) Doc Sprints held at the Google campus in Mountain View, California, United States.

 The event was a partnership between the Google Open Source Programs Office, Aspiration, and FLOSS Manuals.
-The initial authors of this book represented a wide variety of OpenMRS community members & developers:
+The initial authors of this book represented a wide variety of OpenMRS community members &amp; developers:

 * **Michael Downey**  (United States)
 * **Eric Holscher** (United States)